 ADVERTISEMENT

-“I have to wait for that to be done, and we fight the winner.
-No specific [date].
+“I have to wait for that to be done, and we fight the winner—no specific [date].
 I’m waiting to get clearance, which is going to be coming soon; they’ve just told me.
 Any specific months depend on the UFC.”

-If Ciryl Gane defeats Alex Pereira on the White House lawn, a rematch against Tom Aspinall becomes inevitable.
+If Ciryl Gane defeats Alex Pereira on the South Lawn, a rematch against Tom Aspinall becomes inevitable.
 The eye poke scandal, accusations of intentional fouling, dissatisfaction with recovery—all of it would immediately come rushing back into the spotlight.
 And, unlike in the previous fight, there would be more emotions involved for sure.

-The Briton wants his title reign to properly restart.
+Tom Aspinall wants his title reign to restart on the right foot.
 Ciryl Gane wishes to silence the narrative surrounding his name.
-The UFC may get an interim heavyweight title fight in June, but the real prize could be the chaos waiting afterward.
+The UFC may get an interim heavyweight title fight in June, but the real prize could be the chaos that comes after it.

 ADVERTISEMENT